JasonEricZhan/Kaggle-project-list/toxic_comment/README.md

 *The Conversation AI team, a research initiative founded by Jigsaw and Google (both a part of Alphabet) are working on the tools to help improve online conversation, the competiton is part of Jigsaw project.

-see:https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge  to get more detail if needed
+Please see:https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge  to get more detail if needed